fellanH/bongo-green/docs/architecture/source-tree.md

 - Prefer `pnpm` commands; do not mix npm/yarn.
 - Use non‑interactive flags for all CLIs to avoid prompts.
 - Import using `@/*` alias.

+Environment templates:
+- `.env.example` must exist at repo root; ensure it is not ignored by tooling/editor rules.

 ### Optional monorepo/workspaces